Preschool: Philippines

+Seven more mother tongue languages were added during the 2013–2014 school year: Aklanon, Ibanag, Ivatan, Kinaray-a, Sambal, Surigaonon and Yakan.

+Sweden

+Preschool education in Sweden is offered from age 1 up to age 6.
+All preschools must follow the national curriculum set out by the Swedish National Agency for Education.
+Preschools are governed by the local municipalities.

 Turkey

 Preschool education in Turkey starts at the age of 5 while primary level education begins at the age of 6.

+Armenia

+Preschool education in Armenia starts at the age of 3 while primary level education begins at the age of 5.

 United Kingdom

 In the UK, pre-school education in nursery classes or schools has some local government funding for children aged between two and four.
 Pre-school education can be provided by childcare centres, playgroups, nursery schools and nursery classes within primary schools.
 Private voluntary or independent (PVI sector) nursery education is also available throughout the UK and varies between structured pre-school education and a service offering child-minding facilities.

 Nursery in England is also called FS1 which is the first year of foundation before they go into primary or infants.

 The curriculum goals of a nursery school are more specific than for childcare but less strenuous than for primary school.
 For example, the Scottish Early Years Framework and the Curriculum for Excellence define expected outcomes even at this age.
 In some areas, the provision of nursery school services is on a user pays or limited basis while other governments fund nursery school services.